muratk5n/thirdwave/en/README.md

 H2 View: "A new partnership centred on green hydrogen hopes to transform the energy landscape in India with over $50bn of investments over the next decade...
-Indian, Adani and TotalEnergies of France, announced today (June 14), that they have entered a partnership to create the ‘world’s largest’ green hydrogen ecosystem, to deliver green hydrogen at the ‘lowest cost’ to consumers"
+Indian, Adani and TotalEnergies of France, announced that they have entered a partnership to create the ‘world’s largest’ green hydrogen ecosystem, to deliver green hydrogen at the ‘lowest cost’ to consumers"

 ---